 If you could have a superpower, what would it be?

 Hi Everyone!
-To get started this week, I'd like you to create a Post introducing yourself to your classmates.
+To get started I'd like you to create a Post introducing yourself to your classmates.
 You can share whatever you like about yourself, but to make it a little fun and interesting, I'd personally like to know the answer to one question: If you could have a superpower, what would it be?
 And how would it help you in your future career or to achieve another life goal?

 To help everyone in the group get to know you, it would be super-helpful if you could include some kind of image with your post and, if you don't already have one, put it up as a profile picture.
 Your profile settings are accessible at the upper right of this page by clicking on the white arrow.
 Setting your profile will help you establish a unique online identity.
 If you'd rather not share a photo of yourself, you can use some other image that says something about you.
 Feel free to be creative and fun with this.
 To incentivize this, I'll "like" any introduction that includes a photo or video, which will give you some extra points.